bruno-chavez/ancestorquotes/README.md

 This is a pretty small and niche project, created mainly to have fun, so do that!

 It has not been tested on Mac or Windows.
-If you run into any problems while trying to install or use it, feel free to create an [issue](https://github.com/bruno-chavez/ancestorquotes/issues) and tell me about it.
+If you run into any problems while trying to install or use it, feel free to create an [issue](https://github.com/bruno-chavez/ancestorquotes/issues).

 Heavely inspired by [motivate](https://github.com/mubaris/motivate) and [this reddit bot](https://www.reddit.com/r/darkestdungeon/comments/7877vx/darkest_dungeon_ancestor_quote_bot/).